 4. Ranganthittu Bird Sanctuary, Karnataka

 Located in the southern Indian state of Karnataka, Ranganthittu Bird Sanctuary is another important tourist destination for bird watchers.
-The sanctuary is now a paradise for wildlife enthusiasts, bird watchers and nature lovers.
+The sanctuary is now a paradise for wildlife enthusiasts, bird watchers, and nature lovers.

 5. Thattekad Bird Sanctuary, Kerala

 Nestled on the banks of Priyer River in Kerala, Thattekad Bird Sanctuary is one of the most visited and admired bird sanctuaries in India.
-It comprises of about 253 birds and exists amidst teak and sandalwood vegetation.
+It comprises about 253 birds and exists amidst teak and sandalwood vegetation.